PROMPPT aims to develop and evaluate a new way of providing care to people who are living with persistent non-cancer pain within primary care.

 What does the research involve?

-Year 1 started with the Q-PROMPPT study that aimed to find out about patients, clinical pharmacists and GPs’ experiences and views on:
+The multi-perspective qualitative study, called Q-PROMPPT, aimed to find out about patients, clinical pharmacists and GPs’ experiences and views on:

 - Using regular medication, particularly opioids, for long-term pain